eonfluxor/flask/README.md

 It's possible to use nested structs and Observe changes in them.
 The limitation around Structs is that all properties must conform to the Codable protocol.

-If you need to support passing objects as top level properties or nested, read below regarding Nested Dictionaries.
+If you need to support passing objects as top-level properties or nested, read below regarding Nested Dictionaries.

 ```swift